relnaggar/rmsy.me/README.md

 # setup the project for development
 ./setup

-# build and run the server using the development build
+# build and run the application using the development build
 ./server up

-# verify the server is running
+# verify the local website is running
 curl https://localhost/

-# run all available tests on the current build
+# run unit and end-to-end tests on the development build
 ./test
 ```

 The setup script executes the following tasks:
 * initialises a swarm, putting the Docker Engine into swarm mode
-* symlinks .git/hooks/ to githooks/
+* symlinks `.git/hooks/` to `githooks/`
 * creates the external Docker volumes for the project (if not already present)
-* generates local development secrets (SSL certificate and database password)
+* generates local development secrets (an SSL certificate and database password)
   * this step requires sudo access to trust the generated SSL certificate

-## Development

 ### Developing

-Modifications to files in the following folders will show immediately on the development build:
+Modifications to files in the following directories will show immediately on the development build:
 * `/apache2/www/`

-Modifications to files in the following folders require a restart before they will show on the development build:
+Modifications to files in the following directories require a restart before they will show on the development build:
 * `/apache2/conf/`
 * `/apache2/ini/`
 * `/postgres/conf/`